YSJHYX/cse15l-lab-report3/labReport3.md

 By using this command, we are able to effectively find the files where the word "report" occurs most frequently and display the top 10 files based on the count of occurrences.

-- -l: Displays list of filenames only.
+- `-l`: Displays list of filenames only.

 ```
 harry@HarrydeMacBook-Pro technical % grep -l -r "report" | head -n 10